Understanding Dog Treats 101

 Dog Treats are super important and an essential part of a Dog’s Life.
 High Value Dog Treats it the “King” of treats for the dog.
 High Value Dog Treats are usually moist or freeze-dried with extra aroma to attract your dog.
-Think of it as rewarding your dog for it’s A+ behaviour and training
+Think of it as rewarding your dog for it’s A+ behavior and training

-This is similar to rewarding yourself to Ferrero Rocher chocolate for acing your School Exam as opposed to indulging in normal Nestlé chocolate.
+This is similar to rewarding yourself to Ferrero Rocher chocolate for acing your school exam as opposed to indulging in normal Nestlé chocolate.

 - Having Different Grade of Treats has impacts on training

 - Dogs tend to be more focused and responsive to you

 - Dogs tends to ignore distractions when they are more focused

 - Dogs are less likely to get bored of the same treat